larry-hsu/react-router/docs/api-reference.md

 > [!Note:]
 >
 > You should only ever `import` from one React Router package.
 If you're making
 > a web app, you should import everything from `react-router-dom`.
-Otherwise, if
+Otherwise, in
-> you're making a React Native app, import from `react-router-native`.
+> a React Native app import everything from `react-router-native`.
 You never
 > need to import anything from `react-router`.

 <a name="browserrouter"></a>